 After school activities are scheduled from 3:00 to 4:30 PM, Monday through Thursdays.
-A Willowgram or email describing transportation arrangements must be submitted to the Administrative Assistant in the Mason building at least one day before the activity begins or your child may not be allowed to participate.
+An email describing transportation arrangements must be submitted to the Administrative Assistant in the Mason building at least one day before the activity begins or your child may not be allowed to participate.